josephbae96/josephbae96.github.io/Organizations.md

 ---

 ### IEEE
-The Institute of Electrical and Electronics Engineers
+The Institute of Electrical and Electronics Engineers is a professional organization for electrical engineers and helps organize events for students in the
+Electrical and Computer Engineering department to network and socialize with many companies.

 ### Camp Texas 2016